MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mappolygon-class.md

 ### StrokeWidth

 The width of the line to use for the outside of the polygon.
+The default value is 1.

 **Android**